2010 Twenty20 Cup

-The 2010 Friends Provident t20 tournament was the inaugural Friends Provident t20 Twenty20 cricket competition for the England and Wales first-class counties.
+The 2010 Friends Provident t20 tournament was the eighth edition of what would later become the T20 Blast, England's premier domestic Twenty20 cricket competition.

 The competition ran from 1 June 2010 until the finals day at The Rose Bowl on 14 August 2010.
-The eighteen counties were split into two regions, North and South, with the top four teams from each group progressing to the quarter-final knockout stage.
+The eighteen counties were split into two regions, North and South.
+Group members played each other twice, with the top four teams from each group progressing to the quarter-final knockout stage.
+The change in format meant a rise in the number of matches played, from 97 to 151.

 The competition was won by Hampshire Royals, who beat Essex Eagles in the semi-finals, and Somerset in the final, by virtue of losing fewer wickets in a tied match.

-Pre-season

-In May, before the Twenty20 season began, the England cricket team were crowned world Twenty20 champions at the 2010 ICC World Twenty20 competition in the West Indies.
-England player Kevin Pietersen was named player of the tournament.
-National interest in the Twenty20 format of the sport was very high as the old Twenty20 Cup competition was replaced by the new Friends Provident t20 cricket league competition.